BlueJayXRStudio/InfiniteTree/README.md

 [BlueJay TODO: Characteristics of BT]

+Stems from semantics issue.

+`Task × Γ → Σ`

+The implicit purpose of a BT is to drive an autonomous agent to a program completion, be it SUCCESS or FAILURE.
+Sequence node, for instance, sequentially (through pre-order DFS) invokes its children, and decides to continue iterating as long as its children output SUCCESS.
+In turn, Sequence node returns its own message to its parent (i.e. invoker, caller, etc.), and its parent will decide next course of action based on that message.
+So on and so forth recursively.
+While there is indeed an element of state transition in BT, the actual focus and intent is on defining a set of tasks that depend on the SUCCESS and FAILURE among each other.

+`Task × Γ → Task`

+`Task × Γ → Task x Σ`

 [BlueJay TODO: Characteristics of FSM]

+`Task × Γ → Task`

+FSM in a conventional definition is a simple machine; its state transitions depend only on external input alphabet (basic) and do not produce distinct outputs (Moore).

 [BlueJay TODO: Compare with our version of Behavior Tree.
 AKA Task Stack Machine]